risk-first/website/Estimates.md

 #### Tip #3: Meet Reality Early on the Biggest Risks

-In getting from A to B on the [Risk Landscape](Glossary#risk-landscape), imagine that all the [Attendant Risks](Glossary#attendant-risk) are the stages of a journey.
+In getting from A to B on the [Risk Landscape](Glossary#risk-landscape) imagine that all the [Attendant Risks](Glossary#attendant-risk) are the stages of a journey.
 Some might be on foot, train, car and so on.
-In order for your course of action to work, all the stages in the journey have to succeed.
+In order for your course of action to work all the stages in the journey have to succeed.

 Although you might have to make the steps of a journey in some order, you can still mitigate risk in a different order.
 For example, checking the trains are running, making sure your bike is working, booking tickets and taxis, and so on.